-"The Vauxhall Insignia Grand Sport is sharper to look at and drive, while offering lots of equipment for the money"
+"The latest Vauxhall Insignia is sharper to look at and drive, while offering lots of equipment for the price"

 - Excellent value

 - Petrol engines are thirsty

 The Vauxhall Insignia targets the very best family cars on sale and in many ways it betters them.
 This alone should make it a hit for Vauxhall but it still faces lots of competition – and not just from its own class.

 A facelift in early 2021 gave the Insignia a midlife refresh and saw the ‘Grand Sport’ part of the name dropped.
 The model line-up was simplified and a tweaked range of engines and upgraded technology was introduced in an attempt to keep the Insignia competitive with rivals like the Ford Mondeo, Peugeot 508 and Skoda Superb.

 Cars like the Insignia and the Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
 This has led sales of more mainstream large family cars to dwindle, with brands like Nissan, Renault and Citroen discontinuing their models in this segment altogether.
 Instead manufacturers have turned to crossovers and SUVs, with models like the Nissan Qashqai, Ford Kuga, SEAT Ateca and Skoda Karoq hoovering up customers.